-The guidance below reflects the account-opening process at these banks.
+The guidance below reflects the process of opening an account in Ireland at one of these banks.

 - Your passport.

-- A national identity card (EU citizens only).
+- A national identity card – this one’s for EU citizens only

-Proving your address is a bit more difficult.
+Proving your address can be a bit trickier.
 You’ll need one of the following:

-- Utility bill from the past 6 months.
+- A utility bill from the past 6 months.

-- Bank statement from the past 6 months.
+- A bank statement from the past 6 months.

-- Letter from a government department that shows your address.
+- A letter from a government department that shows your address.

 Opening a credit union account